 New Virtual Talks & Workshops

-I’ve greatly reduced my fees for virtual events and can be much more flexible virtually.
-(I went from Brazil to Michigan in an hour June!)
-I can do any keynote or workshop virtually (the complete list is here), but these were my most popular virtual talks and workshops during 2020 and 2021:
+Virtual events are cheaper and I have much more availability.
+I can do any keynote or workshop virtually (the complete list is here), but these were my most popular virtual webinars in 2024:

 Teaching Half Naked: Designing for Better Remote Instruction